DartZenDev/DartZen/README.md

 ## 📖 Documentation

-- [DartZen Contract Model](docs/dartzen_contract_model.md) — Defines the shared contract and semantic language between client and server.
+- [Zen Architecture](docs/zen_architecture.md): Explains the core principles behind DartZen: product-first design, minimal cognitive load, zero magic, and explicit integrations.
-- [Development Workflow](docs/development_workflow.md) — Describes how the repository is developed, tested, and maintained.
+- [GCP-Native Approach](docs/gcp_native.md): Describes how DartZen is built around Google Cloud Platform and Firebase as first-class dependencies, not abstracted infrastructure.
-- [Versioning and Releases](docs/versioning_and_releases.md) — Explains how independent versioning and SemVer are applied in DartZen.
+- [Development Workflow](docs/development_workflow.md): How the monorepo is developed, tested, and maintained, including local development, emulators, and CI.
-- [Infrastructure Philosophy](docs/infrastructure_philosophy.md) — Clarifies how DartZen interacts with physical systems while keeping the domain pure.
+- [Local Development & Emulators](docs/local_development.md): How to run DartZen locally using Firebase and GCP emulators, environment variables, and provided scripts.
-- [Identity Model Philosophy](docs/identity_model_philosophy.md) — Establishes identity as a stable domain concept, independent of authentication details.
+- [Packages Overview](docs/packages_overview.md): A high-level map of DartZen packages, their responsibilities, and how they are meant to be used together.
-- [Identity Domain](docs/identity_domain.md) — Defines the identity domain model and its lifecycle.
+- [Server Runtime](docs/server_runtime.md): Defines the DartZen server as a GCP-native runtime built on Shelf, focused on clarity, performance, and explicit behavior.
-- [Server Philosophy](docs/server_philosophy.md) — Defines the server as an application boundary in the DartZen ecosystem.
+- [Versioning and Releases](docs/versioning_and_releases.md): Explains independent package versioning, SemVer, and release strategy within the DartZen monorepo.

 ## 📦 Repository Structure